-Ten patients aged 48-81 years that had been diagnosed with malignant, non-specific breast cancer (n = 8) or invasive lobular carcinoma (n = 2) at the Klinikum Rechts der Isar of the Technische Universität München (Munich, Germany) were examined using handheld MSOT.
-Three of the patients were pre-menopausal, while the remaining seven were menopausal or post-menopausal.
-All patients were diagnosed initially based on lesions observed by XRM, US and/or MRI, and diagnosis was confirmed based on core needle biopsy.
-Tumors, which ranged in size from 5 to 50 mm in the long dimension, were classified by an expert radiologist based on the BI-RADS classification scale and immunohistochemistry (HER2, ER and PR) (37).
-All participants gave written informed consent to participate in the study, which was approved by the Government of Upper Bavaria and by the Ethics Review Board of the Klinikum Rechts der Isar.
+Ten patients ages 48-81 years that had been diagnosed with malignant, nonspecific breast cancer (n = 8) or invasive lobular carcinoma (n = 2) at the Klinikum Rechts der Isar of the Technische Universität München (Munich, Germany) were examined using handheld MSOT.
+Three of the patients were premenopausal, while the remaining 7 were menopausal or postmenopausal.
+All patients were diagnosed initially based on lesions observed by XRM, US, and/or MRI, and the diagnosis was confirmed on the basis of core-needle biopsy.
+Tumors, which ranged in size from 5 to 50 mm in the long dimension, were classified by an expert radiologist based on the Breast Imaging Reporting and Data System classification scale and IHC (HER2, ER, and PR; ref.
+37).
+All participants gave written informed consent to participate in the study, which was approved by the Government of Upper Bavaria and by the Ethics Review Board of the Klinikum Rechts der Isar (Munich, Germany).